sherwinee/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* wants to upload and manage multiple contacts at once

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app